-What Is Working Capital for eCommerce Stores?
+What is Working Capital for eCommerce Stores?

 Working capital is the cash flow you have available to cover expenses like payroll, inventory, and operational costs at any given time.
+Having flexible working capital allows eCommerce sellers to invest in technology and expert services for growth.
+Effectively managing working capital is an essential component of business finances.

 Working capital is the metric that measures a company’s operational liquidity.
 Put another way, it’s the cash flow you’ll need to cover current (and unexpected) expenses and keep your business running.